Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Related Work

-\textbf{Induction heads:} In their quest for mechanistic interpretability of in-context learning, Olsson et al.~\citeyear{olsson2022context} report the discovery of `induction heads' in their various transformer models.
-These logical heads are actually specialized pairs of attention heads (in separate layers) that use past sequence pairs in the context to predict the successor to the current column.
-The pair consists of a previous token head and an actual induction head, with the second head consuming information produced by the first.
-The authors propose that induction heads might constitute the mechanism for the majority of all in-context learning in large transformer models; they present detailed (but indirect) evidence to support this hypothesis.
+In their quest for mechanistic interpretability of ICL, Elhage et al.~(\citeyear{elhage2021mathematical}) report the discovery of ``induction heads'' in small Transformer models with simplified architectures, with subsequent work finding similar mechanisms across a variety of Transformer architectures and parameter scales \cite{olsson2022context}.
+These logical heads are actually specialized pairs of attention heads (in separate layers) that use past sequence pairs in the context to predict the successor to the current column: they predict that the symbol that will follow the most recently-generated symbol \sf{S} is the same as the symbol that followed the previous instance of \sf{S}.
+The authors propose that induction heads might constitute the mechanism for the majority of all ICL in large transformer models; they present detailed (but indirect) evidence to support this hypothesis.
+Our algorithm for Templatic Generation uses a procedure \CF\ that is identical to induction heads.
+The abstract symbol-processing abilities of this algorithm, however, derive from a procedure \NF\ that is an abstraction of the induction head: it predicts that the \textit{abstract syntactic category} of the to-be-generated symbols is the same as the category that followed the previous instance of the category of the most recently-generated text.
+Yang et al.~(\citeyear{yang2025emergent}) find ``symbolic induction heads'' that perform a similar function, predicting whether the role of the symbol that will follow \sf{S} is the same as the role of the symbol following the last occurrence of \sf{S}.